 - Identify a process improvement within their business area, this improvement should reduce spend, time and resources

-- Commit to working with their allocated mentor for the life of the program and potentially beyond
+- Commit to working with their allocated mentor for the life of the programme and potentially beyond

 - Participate in a longitudinal study (led by the Leadership Foundation) to measure the work experiences of women in higher education, and the impact of Aurora over time